daplab/documentation/docs/getting_started.md

 (_mind updating the params, more particularly the ssh key and the User_)

-You can then ssh directly into any internal servers:
+You can then ssh directly into any internal server:

 ```
 ssh daplab-rt-11.fri.lan